jump-dev/Dualization.jl/docs/src/mathematical_background.md

 ```

 Note that the equality constraints have minus signs that could be flipped for
+simplicity, because negating both sides of an equality does not change it.
-simplicity.
-However, for generality, we keep the minus signs so that the models
+However, we keep the minus signs, so that the term ``- \sum_{i=1}^m A_i^T y_i``
+appears with the same sign in every dual constraint, whether that constraint
+ends up being an equality (as here) or a membership in a nontrivial cone (as in
+the compact form below).
+This makes the dual constraints directly readable as
+the stationarity rows of the KKT conditions, which matters when the dual is
+used to build a complementarity system.
+It also means the models displayed
-displayed here precisely match the outputs of the package.
+here precisely match the outputs of the package.

 A linear inequality constraint ``a^T x + b \ge c`` should be interpreted as
 ``a^T x + b - c \in \mathbb{R}_+``, and similarly ``a^T x + b \le c`` should be